We care, for the better.

 The Grandparent Carers project looked at existing services in London and developed new ways of supporting grandparents who were bringing up their grandchildren because of parental substance misuse.

 Men, people in rural communities and those from minority ethnic backgrounds are under represented in the drug and alcohol family support sector.
 Including Diverse Families is a now completed three-year project which examines, and provides guidance and training around, this underdeveloped area.

 Adfam piloted a system of outcome measurement in a number of family support services.
 The aim is to help services measure the change that happens as a result of their work with families and better demonstrate the results they achieve.

-Adfam is working together with OnePlusOne to create an audio resource that tells the stories of a number of couples affected by alcohol and drug use in their families, the effect on their relationship and tips for other couples going through similar experiences.
+Adfam worked together with OnePlusOne to create an audio resource that tells the stories of a number of couples affected by alcohol and drug use in their families, the effect on their relationship and tips for other couples going through similar experiences.

 This project ran from 2006-09 and examined ways of engaging London’s Somali community around issues of drugs and alcohol.
 The final report is available as a free download.

 This Department of Health funded project, as part of the Drug Sector Partnership, aimed to examine workforce issues relating to family support in terms of key competencies, role profiles and qualifications.